 GJ: I wrote a review of the Dugin book on Heidegger.
 I didn’t think much of it.
 A lot of it struck me as maximally metaphysical misreadings of Heidegger.
 It’s not an uncommon thing.
 What he picks out in Heidegger is most consistent with his own messianic Russian nationalism.
 That’s what I find the least appealing about Heidegger, so I’m just not crazy about his book.

-I do think that when Dugin talks about Dasein and the Fourth Political Theory, he is consistent with Heidegger’s critique of German National Socialism.
+I do think that when Dugin talks about Dasein and the Fourth Political Theory he is consistent with Heidegger’s critique of German National Socialism.
 Heidegger believed that the primary identity he wanted to defend, namely being German, was not simply reducible to race.
 Heidegger said that it was mistaking a necessary condition of Germanness, namely being white, for a sufficient one.
 There was more to being German than being white.
-When you start treating whiteness as the most important category, you start thinking we can just assimilate lots of different people into the German population.
+When you start treating whiteness as the most important category you start thinking you can just assimilate lots of different people into the German population.
 The trouble is that this destroys their ethnicities as well as the German one.
 It would change the Germans as well as the Ukrainians.
-It would not create the homogeneous beige man, but the homogeneous blond man.
+It would not create the homogeneous beige man but the homogeneous blond man.
 Heidegger was not too happy with that kind of vision.
-He wanted the different peoples of Europe to maintain their differences and to figure out a way of differing peacefully with one another, and that, I think, is totally consistent with the New Right as I conceive it, and ethnonationalism as I conceive it.
+He wanted the different peoples of Europe to maintain their differences and to figure out a way of differing peacefully with one another, and that I think totally consistent with the New Right as I conceive it, and ethnonationalism as I conceive it.

 To some extent, Dugin is right to talk about Dasein as opposed to race.
 For Heidegger, German Dasein is white, but it’s different from Czech Dasein and Danish Dasein, even though they’re very similar genetically.
 It’s a different culture and different language, and therefore a different world of meaning, a different way of life.
 That’s something worth preserving, which is at the core of identitarian thought.